TyrfingMjolnir/FMPXMLRESULT2psqlCOPY/README.md

 ---
 tidy -i -xml -wrap 0 -utf8 YourTable.fmpxmlresult.xml \> YourTable.tidy.fmpxmlresult.xml

-* How much garbage did they fill in your fields.
+* How much control structures did they manage fill into your fields.

 and then
 ---